Solitary Play (Independent Play): Age, Benefits And Activities

 With the increased use of technology, many children, especially those over four years old, are engaging in solitary play involving screen time, such as video games.
 Additionally, parents’ busy schedules and work life have also influenced solitary play even in older children, thus, hampering their social and emotional skills.

-You will know what type of play your child prefers once you have gone through the post.
+You will know what types of play your child prefers once you have gone through the post.
 Solitary play helps the child learn about their likes and dislikes and encourages them to have a mind of their own in deciding the way they would want to do things.
 It makes them much more independent and teaches them to enjoy their own company.
 This also helps boost their confidence and self-esteem.
 Therefore, by following up on some of their traits during playtime, you will know the type of company your little one feels most comfortable in.

 Infographic: What Can You Do To Make Solitary Play Interesting?